 Palm Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Palm Harbor is a somewhat ethnically-diverse town.
 The people who call Palm Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Palm Harbor residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Palm Harbor include Irish, Italian, English, and Polish.
+The greatest number of Palm Harbor residents report their race to be White, followed by Asian.
+Important ancestries of people in Palm Harbor include German, Irish, Italian, English, and Polish.

 The most common language spoken in Palm Harbor is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Greek.